last person joined one month ago

 The AIA Housing Knowledge Community tracks housing issues and develops relationships with industry stakeholders to encourage and promote safe, attractive, accessible, and affordable housing for all Americans.

-The Interfaith Forum on Religion, Art and Architecture (IFRAA) Knowledge Community encourages and supports excellence in the design of worship spaces and their accoutrements.
-The IFRAA Knowledge Community is an association of professionals whose primary interest is religious facilities in a broad array of traditions.
+The Interfaith Design (ID) knowledge community encourages and supports excellence in the design of worship spaces and their accoutrements.
+ID is an association of professionals whose primary interest is religious facilities in a broad array of traditions.

 The Interior Architecture Knowledge Community provides leadership and expertise to practitioners of interior architecture and design.